Testosterone levels in men have been falling over the last 20 or so years.

 So, what exactly is causing this drop-off?
 As of right now, scientists aren’t entirely sure.

 Like many complex issues relating to the body, the likely answer is that there isn’t any single cause that can be attributed to the decline.
-Thus far, it’s been hypothesized that rising obesity rates are one contributing factor, seeing as clinical studies such as this one have shown a strong connection between obesity and low T counts, amongst other sexual health issues like erectile dysfunction.

 Another possible cause currently being looked into is the marked decline of individuals smoking cigarettes in recent years.
 Cigarette use has a variety of adverse effects on the body, but ironically, it also seems to increase T levels.
 Still, these reasons can only account for a fraction of the larger issue.